-There’s no denying that Collection Ads can have effective results, primarily if you use them to remarket to previous traffic and/or shoppers.
-To ensure your Collection Ads are boosting eCommerce sales like they did for Dollar Shave Club, you’ll want to:
+There’s no denying that collection ads can have effective results, primarily if you use them to remarket to previous traffic and/or shoppers.
+To ensure your collection ads are boosting eCommerce sales like they did for Dollar Shave Club, you’ll want to:

-- Create cohesive designs that maintain the authenticity of your brand
+- Create cohesive designs that maintain the authenticity of your brand.

-The key to creating a good video campaign is creating video content that appeals to your target audience and has a social element.
+The key to creating good video campaigns to add to your Facebook ads for eCommerce list is creating video content that both appeals to your target audience and has a social element.
 This doesn’t mean you need to hire professionals for every video you create; there are low-budget smartphone videos that are generating millions of views on social media.

 Bonus Content: How to Create the Perfect Facebook Video Ad

-Domain Ads, sometimes called Page Post Link Ads, are those ads that send Facebook users directly to your website.
-These can be used to attract new shoppers, or to remarket site traffic or engaged users by pointing them back a page, your brand, or a specific product landing page.
+Domain ads, sometimes called page post link ads, are ads that send Facebook users directly to your website from social media campaigns.
+They can be used to attract new shoppers, or to remarket site traffic or engaged users by pointing them back to a page, your brand, or a specific product landing page.

 Here’s an excellent example from personalized gift experts Wonderbly.